-Effective Summer B 2014, all newly admitted or re-admitted students meeting certain criteria will be required to show proof of health insurance; visit studentinsurance.shcc.ufl.edu for all details and requirements mandated by the UF Board of Trustees.
+Effective Summer B 2014, all newly admitted or re-admitted students meeting certain criteria will be required to show proof of health insurance; visit studentinsurance.shcc.ufl.edu/for-students for all details and requirements mandated by the UF Board of Trustees.

 The University of Florida sponsors health insurance plans for undergraduate, unsupported graduate and international students.
 These plans are currently administered by UnitedHealthcare StudentResources.
 (NOTE: Enrollment in a university-sponsored insurance plan is optional.)

 ENROLLMENT DEADLINE: Enrollment may be arranged within the first 30 days of a semester.
 The policy year begins on August 14 and terminates on the same date the next year.
 Other policies may be available specifically for international students.